 - In human life, fossil fuels are of great importance as it is one of the most extensively utilized energy source.

-- Fossil fuels are used as a fuel in vehicles, trains, ships, and airplanes for transportation, in powerhouses to generate electricity, and in homes for cooking and heating purposes.
+- Fossil fuels are used as fuel in vehicles, trains, ships, and airplanes for transportation, in powerhouses to generate electricity, and in homes for cooking and heating purposes.

-- Petroleum is widely used in the production of makeup and hygiene accessories like deodorants, lipsticks, mascara, vaseline, and sunglasses, etc.
+- Petroleum is widely used in the production of makeup and hygiene accessories like deodorants, lipsticks, mascara, vaseline, sunglasses, etc.

 - Petroleum is also used in the production and shaping of electronic devices such as computers, refrigerators, etc.

 - The residue left after the refining of petroleum is known as “tar” and is used in road construction.